ARTIST-Association/ARTIST/docs/nurbs_tutorial.rst

 In this section of the tutorial, we consider the NURBS theory.

-Simplifications for the scope of this tutorial
+Simplifications for the Scope of this Tutorial
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For the scope of this tutorial and for the sake of simplicity, we only considers NURBS curves and not surfaces.